YonekuraLab/CryoGridTools/README.md

 All tools were designed by Blender (https://www.blender.org/).

 ## Recommendation
-A FDM 3D printer with ABS filaments is suitable for production of the tools.
+An FDM 3D printer with ABS filaments is suitable for production of the tools.
 A slower head speed, a correct temperature (~ 100˚C) of the base plate and a controled cooling rate are required for success of 3D printing.

 ## Contents